DomainDrivenArchitecture/lineagos-fairphone/Guides/DegoogleLineageOs.md

 1. Choose another search engine e.g. startpage or duckduckgo (Browser - Settings - Search)
 1. Switch off the search suggestions (Browser - Settings - Search - Show search suggestions)

+## 9. Deny net access for untrusted apps

+If you have to use less trustworthy apps, a firewall is very usefull.
+We use NetGuard ...
+1. FDroid -> search for NetGuard -> install.